Building Department

 Construction Inspections

-• Conduct audits of existing buildings for code compliance
+• Conduct building audits for code compliance.

 Documentation

-• Communicate code requirements for university projects
+• Communicate code requirements for University projects.

 Code Administration Program